 Tango: Historical and Cultural Impacts

 As one BBC commentator remarked, “Tango contains a secret about the yearning between men and women.”
 In many cultures, intimacy between the opposite sexes is considered sexual and therefore taboo.
-In such cultures men and women are not supposed to have intimate contact unless they want to have sex.
+In those cultures men and women are not supposed to have intimate contact unless they want to have sex.
 But Argentine tango represents a different perspective or culture that endorses innocent intimacy.
 The Argentinians, due to their immigtant status and a largely Spanish and Italian background, are a closely-knit community, and tango is a product of their cultural heritage.
 The triumph of tango, after all, is the triumph of its idea, which views non-sexual intimacy as human, decent, healthy, and beautiful.

-But, the triumph of that idea did not come without a price.
+But, the triumph of this idea did not come without a price.
 Many things have changed after the Golden Age.
 The tradition has been suspended for almost thirty years.
 The immigrants have settled down.
 The gender balance has regained.
 Many old dancers have died.
 The entire young generation did not know how to dance tango.
 The only tango survived the Dark Age was the stage tango.
 As a result, the revival of tango was led by a group of stage performers, who in 1983-1984 brought their show, Tango Argentino, to Europe and North America, where they ignited an enthusiasm for learning their style of tango - tango fantasia, which is different from the tango danced in the Golden Age.

 The tango danced in the Golden Age is tango de salon, or social tango.
 It is a popular dance suited to the tastes, needs and abilities of ordinary people.
 It is danced on a crowded dance floor for pleasure and not on stage for show.
 It is an intimate, feeling-oriented and improvised dance, typically danced in close embrace with considerable physical contact between the partners.
-Its steps are simple and compact, allowing the dancers to focus inwardly on the feelings stirred by music and the sensations of the two closely connected bodies moving in sync with music.
+Its steps are simple and compact, allowing the dancers to focus inwardly on the emotions stirred by music and the feelings of the two connected bodies moving in sync with music.
 It is administered by the milonga codes.
 Dancing tango de salon is a chummy, soulful and personal experience.
 What matters is how it feels and not how it looks.

 Having tasted the intriguing close-embrace tango of Buenos Aires, most visitors don’t want to go back to the open-embrace style.
 Some decide to stay for good.
 Others return home to spread the message.
 Their number increases every year as more and more people come to Buenos Aires to dance tango with the locals.
-Trend starts to shift from open embrace to close embrace.
-(See From Steps to Feelings.)
-It will still take time for close-embrace tango to settle down and become the prevailing style in Europe and North America, but that will inevitably happen, I believe.
-Tango is created to serve a human need.
-(See Why People Dance Tango.)
+Trend starts to shift from open embrace to close embrace in Europe and North America.
+It may still take time for close-embrace tango to settle down and become the prevailing style in that part of the world, but that will happen, I believe.
+Tango is created to serve a human need (see Why People Dance Tango).
 Its form must meet its purpose.
-What is external and trendy changes, but what is internal and essential endures.
+What is superficial and trendy changes, but what is internal and essential endures.
 As more and more people savor the charm of close embrace tango, as milonga becomes increasingly popular and crowded, people will want to, and have no choice but dance in close embrace.
 Eventually, what belongs to the stage will separate from what belongs to the dance floor, again.

 Here is an example of the tango danced in the milongas of Buenos Aires.